Inklingo

 nounB2technical

-Use 'lenguaje' specifically when referring to a programming language.
+Use 'lenguaje' when specifically referring to a programming language used in computer science.

 Examples